 Back in the 60s and 70s, the Dinam Hall in Jaiaw was the hub of live music performances in Shillong.
 With its sound-proof walls and Assam-type frame said to be built by the British, the hall was where all top local musicians performed.
 Therisia War recalls the performers tying a string to a plywood tea box and playing it to produce a sound akin to bass guitar and also using two tablespoons as percussion instruments.

-It was 2001.
-A schoolteacher asked the students in her class what they wanted to do after 15 years.
+It was the 2000s.
+A teacher asked the students in her school what they wanted to do when they grew up.
 A girl sitting in the front row raised her hand and said she wanted to be a scientist.
 Soon others followed her.
 While some said they wanted to be doctors or engineers, others had professors or architects on their lists.
 But Anniesha Mawrie had other dreams.